 4.0 SUCCESSES AND CHALLENGES

-Since the inception of the wastewater sewer source control program, there have been many successes.
-The major ones are listed below.
+Since the inception of the wastewater sewer source control program there have been many successes.
+The major ones are listed below how to prevent plugging wastewater pipes, recycling and waste collection and the potable water system.